ironyoung/EulerianFluidSimulation/README.md

     ```

 ### Result (.png)
-  - With obstacle:
+  - Obstacle:
-  - Without obstacle:
+  - No obstacle: